mmacy/cosmos-python-prototype/README.md

 ### Query the database

-A Cosmos DB SQL API database account supports querying the items in a container using SQL syntax.
+A Cosmos DB SQL API database account supports querying the items in a container using SQL-like syntax.

 This example queries a container for items with a specific `id`: